John William Aldred

-Post war, he went on to a professional career as a chartered accountant.

 Early life

-John William Aldred was born on 26 August 1884 in Little Hulton, Lancashire, England.
-Though relatively old for infantry duty, he began his military career in the South Lancashire Regiment to fight in World War I.
+John William Aldred was born to John and Louisa Aldred on 26 August 1884 in Little Hulton, Lancashire, England.
+He was baptised Presbyterian.
+He was educated at Manchester Grammar School.
+In 1907, he qualified as a chartered accountant and in 1910 moved to the United States.
+After the First World War began, he returned to the United Kingdom in 1915 to began his military career in the South Lancashire Regiment, though relatively old for infantry duty.

 World War I

-On 29 November 1915 Aldred was commissioned as a second lieutenant in the South Lancashire Regiment.
+On 29 November 1915, Aldred was commissioned as a second lieutenant in the South Lancashire Regiment.
 Aldred transferred to the General List of the Royal Flying Corps as an aerial observer effective 30 August 1916.
 While manning the observer's weaponry as a No. 5 Squadron member at 0930 hours on 16 February 1917, he set a German Albatros D.III aflame and set another down out of control.
 Those two victories earned him a Military Cross, which was gazetted on 26 March 1917: